Zagreb Public Transport

 Fulir Electric Vehicles

-As of 2024, during the summer months, electric vehicles will be available for free transportation within the pedestrianised area of the centre of Zagreb.
+During the summer months, electric vehicles will be available for free transportation within the pedestrianised area of the centre of Zagreb.
 Called Fulir, this scheme is similar to the Kavalir vehicles in Ljubljana.
 These electric buggies will be available every day of the week from 8am to 8pm, and are primarily aimed at the elderly and those who are less mobile.
 To ride on a Fulir buggy, you must call a driver – see the Fulir page on the Zagreb Transport website.

 Christmas Tram